esztersojtory/esztersojtory/README.md

 I'm a computational PhD student at the **Children's Cancer Research Institute (CCRI)** in Vienna, working in the **Taschner-Mandl group**.

-My research focuses on the transcriptional and epigenetic exploration of paediatric cancer — currently working on single-cell and single-nucleus multi-omics to understand neuroblastoma biology.
+My research focuses on the transcriptional and epigenetic exploration of paediatric cancer, currently working on single-cell and single-nucleus multi-omics to understand neuroblastoma biology.

 ---